We guarantee educational opportunities for children living in emergency situations.

-For about 30 years the international network COOPI has undertaken educational interventions in emergency areas for the benefit of refugees, internally displaced people and the local population.
-Most large and long-term projects are those implemented in the Central African Republic and Niger, but many projects have also been implemented or are being implemented in Chad, Iraq, Nigeria, Dem.
+For about 30 years the international network of COOPI has undertaken educational initiatives in emergency areas for the benefit of refugees, internally displaced people and the local population.
+Most large and long-term projects are implemented in the Central African Republic and in Niger, but many projects have also been implemented or are being implemented in Chad, Iraq, Nigeria, Dem.
 Rep. Of Congo, Ethiopia, Palestine and Lebanon.

 As a response to an emergency situation, we carry out formal and informal educational activities in order to provide protection from potential risks of abuse and violation of human rights, especially for vulnerable groups such as girls; we provide educational material, we construct temporary schools, using tents or containers; we train and support teachers.